n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 [Ra+H]+V+[N]+[<[<ZWJ|ZWNJ>]+H+C|ZWJ+C>]+[{M}+[N]+[H]]+[SM]+[(VD)]
 ```

-A stand-alone cluster (at the start of the word only) will match the expression:
+A stand-alone cluster (which can only occur at the start of a word) will match the expression:
 ```
 [Ra+H]+NBSP+[N]+[<[<ZWJ|ZWNJ>]+H+C>]+[{M}+[N]+[H]]+[SM]+[(VD)]
 ```